trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 ## stdenv bootstrap tower

-At least now now we have a plan: add an extra `gcc` rebuild step into bootstrap sequence.
+At least now we have a plan: add an extra `gcc` rebuild step into bootstrap sequence.
 Sounds easy.
 How do we do that?

 The rebuild stages are defined in